SobhanMoghimi/MobileKomakApi/README.md

 # MobileKomakApi
-The Api made to connect Bot and Server.
+The Api made to connect Bot and Bybit Servers.